go-doudou/go-doudou.github.io/docs/guide/README.md

 # Introduction
-Go-doudou（doudou pronounce /dəudəu/）is a golang microservice framework for developing REST and gRPC services.
+`go-doudou`（doudou pronounce /dəudəu/）is a golang microservice framework for developing REST and gRPC services.

 ### Why?
 #### Background